Welcome to our Curriculum Overview Page!

 At St. Stephen’s Church of England Primary School, we aim to provide a literacy-rich curriculum that is broad and balanced, and meets the needs of the children in our diverse community.
+The curriculum is planned to adhere to the Equality Act 2010 ensuring a bespoke approach where appropriate.
 We aim to motivate and inspire children through a curriculum that engages, challenges and makes full use of local ‘treasures’ on offer.

 Our curriculum is designed to deepen knowledge and develop skills, with literacy at the heart, ensuring effective progression within each subject and across all year groups.
 Our ambition is to develop the ‘whole child’, nurturing children’s talents and celebrating their achievements and successes, both academically and in areas such as ‘The Arts’, ‘PE and Sport’ and ‘Mental Health and Well-being’.

 Our school vision, christian values and distinctiveness, alongside our strapline of ‘Respect, Aspire and Achieve’, are at the core of our curriculum and all that we do at St. Stephen’s.

 At St Stephen’s Church of England Primary School, we implement an inclusive curriculum that meets the statutory requirements of the National Curriculum.
 Our curriculum is well-planned and provides literacy-rich, cross-curricular opportunities to meet the needs of all learners.
 Bespoke planning for children with SEND creates accessibility for all and a regard to equity supports what each child needs.

 All year groups have a ‘focus theme’, which links English to the wider curriculum.
 Teachers use carefully selected, high-quality focus reading texts, relating to History, Geography or Science focus themes, to deliver elements of the English curriculum.